mksp353/Predicting-if-it-will-rain-tomorrow-Logistic-Regression/README.md

 - Recall: 73.1%
 - F1 Score: 74%

 The confusion matrix provides a detailed assessment of the model's performance in predicting rainfall.

+**i have not added the data file, please download the file for kaggle 😅**